 Sylvie’s Love (2020)

-Sylvie’s Love had a beautiful mixture of music from the era and the lives that the music impacted.
-Sylvie has a summer romance with a saxophonist who takes a summer job at her father’s record store in Harlem; when they reconnect years later, they discover that their feelings for each other have not faded with the years.
+Sylvie’s Love featured a beautiful blend of music from the era and the lives it impacted.
+Sylvie has a summer romance with a saxophonist who takes a summer job at her father’s record store in Harlem.
+When they reconnect years later, they discover that their feelings for each other have not faded with the passage of time.
 It’s a beautiful love story with a soundtrack that mirrors the love shared on screen.

 Passing (2021)